All the entries are in and judged. But before I announce the winners, lets take a moment to review the requirements of the contest.

 "Mr. Atkinson, could you please provide me with the scientific definition of cell division that we have just discussed."

 Rupert Kennedy's wrinkled face smirked as if he were pleased with his capture of an inattentive student.
-Leon smiled, refusing to be outdone in the presence of
+Leon smiled, refusing to be outdone in the presence of an auburn hottie.

 Sample of Their Gallery